Wednesday has been deadliest day in reported coronavirus deaths in US

 “Finally, getting the people who are ill to treatment — and when you do that, really, really protect your health workers,” she said.

-Harris previously said that the US had the potential to be the next epicenter based on the “very large acceleration” in its number of cases.
+Harris previously said the United States had the potential to be the next epicenter based on the “very large acceleration” in its number of cases.

 ‘We have overwhelmed our stocks’